 In December 2016, the IASB issued a new Interpretation, IFRIC 22.
 IFRIC 22 provides requirements about which exchange rate to use in reporting foreign currency transactions (such as revenue transactions) when payment is made or received in advance.
+The new Interpretation does not affect the consolidated/ separate Financial Statements

-The company will examine the impact of the above to its financial statements, though it is not expected to have any.
-The above have not been adopted by the European Union.
+New Standards, Interpretations, Revisions and Amendments to existing Standards that have not been applied yet or have not been adopted by the European Union